Aly-Tomato/Prims-and-Kruskals/README.md

 $ python3 test.py
 ```
 This test program will execute unit tests on the following methods in prims.py ```read_graph(), get_min(), prims()```.
-Once executed the test will output if these test PASSED of FAILED including an expected/responded message for errors.
+Once executed the test will output if these test PASSED or FAILED including an expected/responded message for errors.